rca(1) General Commands Manual rca(1)

 message is issued, but the conversion has already occurred, and

-integer, without changing modes, then the original value is
+displaying a float value as integer, without changing modes, then

-unchanged.
-Execution will proceed after the warning unless
+the original value is unchanged.
+Execution will proceed after the

-errorexit has been enabled.
+warning unless errorexit has been enabled.

 Some floating point operations give results which are invalid